 Dad gave him the keys and we went outside to watch him drive away.

-I anticipated more tears from dad but as the car disappeared around the corner at the end of the street, he turned to me and said calmly and bright-eyed, “Do you think Lucía can help me get a discount on a new car?”
+I anticipated more tears from Dad but as the car disappeared around the corner at the end of the street, he turned to me and said calmly and bright-eyed, “Do you think Lucía can help me get a discount on a new car?”

 “Why Lucía?”
 I said.